OverShifted/OverShifted.github.io/_posts/2021-08-28-cracking-river-raid.md

 ---
 title: Cracking River Raid with Stella emulator
-desc: I went through cracking an old Atari game with the help of an emulator
+description: I went through cracking an old Atari game with the help of an emulator
 date: 2021-08-28 11:23 AM

-layout: post
 ---

 River Raid is an old Atari game where you should fly over a river without hitting hills, ships and other aircrafts, without running out of fuel.